RamjetAnvil/padrone/README.md

 ## How does it work?

-Player A decides to host a server and the game calls /register-host providing login details, an IP endpoint and a host name.
+Player A decides to host a server.
+The game calls `/register-host` providing login details, an IP endpoint and a host name.
 The master server checks the login details and registers the host in its internal state.